Azure/iot-operations-sdks/go/internal/mqtt/README.md

 <a name="MessageHandler"></a>
 ## type [MessageHandler](<https://github.com/Azure/iot-operations-sdks/blob/main/go/internal/mqtt/types.go#L20>)

 MessageHandler is a user\-defined callback function used to handle messages received on the subscribed topic.
-Returns whether the handler takes responsibility for acking the message.
+Returns whether the handler takes ownership of the message.

 ```go
 type MessageHandler = func(context.Context, *Message) bool